pyelicz/pyelicz.github.io/doc/readme/en.md

 # Welcome to AceMark

-AceMark is an easy-to-use, professional Markdown authoring tool.
+AceMark is an easy-to-use, professional Markdown writing tool.

 ## What is Markdown?